badass-courses/course-builder/apps/course-builder-web/README.md

     - If for some reason you are needing environment variables for a different environment, you can include the `--environment` flag in the above command like so:
       - `vercel env pull --environment=preview`

+_Note: Because of [Next.js Enviornment Variable Load Order](https://nextjs.org/docs/pages/building-your-application/configuring/environment-variables#environment-variable-load-order), the `.env.local` file generated in this step will override many values that you may want to set in the `.env` or `.env.development` files.
+Any env vars in development that you want to take precedence over what is in `.env.local` will need to go in `.env.local.development`._

 ### Install dependences

 Make sure you have [`pnpm`](https://pnpm.io/) installed.